zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-intro.md

 The core algorithm of our Anomaly Detection service is an Oracle-patented multivariate time-series anomaly detection algorithm originally developed by Oracle Labs and had been successfully used in several industries for prognosis analysis.

-The Anomaly Detection Service will create customized Machine Learning models by taking the data uploaded by users, using the core algorithm to train the model, and deploying the model into the cloud environment to be ready for detection.
+The Anomaly Detection Service at OCI (Oracle Cloud Infrastructure) will create customized Machine Learning models by taking the data uploaded by users, using the core algorithm to train the model, and deploying the model into the cloud environment to be ready for detection.
 Users can then send new data to the detection endpoints to get detected anomaly results.

 [Anomaly Detection Demonstration Video](youtube:aL_05XKProc)

-The first version of *OCI Anomaly Detection Service* which is serverless, multi-tenant service, will cover multivariate *time series data, accessible over public REST APIs* by authenticated users via OCI CLI, SDK or Cloud Console.
+The *OCI Anomaly Detection Service* which is serverless, multi-tenant service, will cover multivariate *time series data, accessible over public REST APIs* by authenticated users via OCI CLI, SDK or Cloud Console.

 This workshop contains 3 required lab sessions for user to get familiar with required data, and the full cycle of building the anomaly detection model and make predictions, and 2 optional advanced sessions that help in-depth users to seamlessly integrate our services and understand how the training data should be prepared.